Abby was like a wildfire, consuming everything in her path.

 The bikers cheered.

-“Little girls,” a biker chided with disgust.
+“Little girls,” a biker muttered with disgust.

 I nodded.
 “Not only that but there were at least thirty kilos of meth stashed in the rec hall under the floorboards.
 Which Ox was able to locate due to his highly effective skills in conversation with one of the Stonefish crew.”